 Is there a difference between marketing and sales?
 Of course, there is… Some of you might say the difference is obvious, and some might say there is not so much of a difference.
 But the truth is while the two go hand in hand it is dangerous not to see the difference – and the connections.

-Sometimes we get the impression there is no function in a business where there is so much misunderstanding and mixing up as between sales and marketing.
-Especially founders and young companies seem to be missing a lot of opportunity by simply not knowing the two and how they can be used together.
-Then they start with sales and do not think they need marketing – this might for a few businesses even work for a while and then the sales comes to a stand still which would not have been necessary if marketing had started early on.
+Sometimes we get the impression there is no other function in a business where there is so much misunderstanding and mixing up as between sales and marketing.
+Especially founders and young companies seem to be missing a lot of revenue opportunities by simply not knowing the two and how they can be used together.
+Then they start with sales and do not think they need marketing – this might for a few businesses even work for a while and then the sales comes to a standstill because marketing did not nurture any prospects which would not have been necessary if marketing had started early on.

 So, today we are trying to bring a little clarity to the question.